Diarrhea – Diagnosis, Symptoms, and Treatment

 Infectious diarrhea is a medical term for diarrhea caused by an infectious organism – these typically include viruses, bacteria, and occasionally parasites.
-Patients may develop this condition through food contamination, fecal-oral transmission from another individual, drinking out of streams, antibiotic use, and hospitalization.
+Patients may develop this condition through food contamination, accidental ingestion of fecal material from another individual - typically through drinking water, drinking out of streams, antibiotic use, and hospitalization.
 Individuals also frequently acquire infectious diarrhea or gastroenteritis by traveling to resource-poor countries (traveler’s diarrhea).

-It typically causes an acute diarrhea that may occasionally be associated with fever, bloody stool, abdominal pain, and systemic symptoms.
-Less commonly, a parasitic infection can cause chronic symptoms associated with malabsorption and weight loss.
-Severe cases can result in sepsis and may be life-threatening.
-Other conditions such as inflammatory bowel disease can have similar manifestations and must be considered.
+Infectious diarrhea generally presents as acute watery diarrhea that may be associated with fever, bloody stool, and abdominal pain.
+Less commonly, a parasitic infection can cause chronic symptoms that present with malabsorption and weight loss.
+Severe cases can result in sepsis, an infection that spreads to all areas of the body, becoming potnetially life-threatening.
+Other conditions such as inflammatory bowel disease can have similar manifestations to infectious diarrhea and must be considered.

 What Causes Infectious Diarrhea?

-It is caused by viruses, bacteria, or parasitic infections of the gastrointestinal tract.
-Infections of the stomach or upper small intestinal often result in nausea and vomiting, whereas infection of the lower small intestine and colon (colitis) generally cause diarrhea.
+Infectious diarrhea can be caused by viruses, bacteria, or parasitic infections of the gastrointestinal tract.
+Infections of the stomach or upper small intestine often result in nausea and vomiting, whereas infection of the lower small intestine and colon generally causes diarrhea.

 Common viruses responsible for diarrhea consist of: